seamusrobertmurphy/rspb-redd-feasability/README.md

 Models for 2019 and 2024 were trained similarly and achieved comparable performance metrics.
-Classified LULC rasters for all years (2014, 2019, 2024) were generated and saved in the project\'s designated Google Drive folder for further analysis.
+Classified LULC rasters for all years (2014, 2019, 2024) were generated and saved in the project's designated Google Drive folder for further analysis.

 This section highlights the robustness of the Random Forest approach for